cb372/scalacache/README.md

 }
 ```

-Did you spot the magic word 'cacheable' in the 'getUser' method?
+Did you spot the magic word 'cacheable' in the `getUser` method?
 Just adding this keyword will cause the result of the method to be memoized to a cache, so the next time you call the method the result will be retrieved from the cache.

 ## How it works